polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 Error Correction Code (ECC) is a method of protecting data from single bit and double bit errors.
 A single bit error (also known as correctable error) occurs when a bit in a memory location is flipped (either from 1 to 0 or from 0 to 1).
 A double bit error (also known as uncorrectable error) occurs when more than one bit in a memory location is flipped.
-The bit flip for a double bit error can be any bit in the given memory location, the bits do not have to be beside one and other.
+The bit flips for a double bit error can be any bits in the given memory location, the bits do not have to be beside one and other.

-Bit flips are detected by using parity bits in data, these additional bits reflect the status of the bits in data - like a checksum.
+Bit flips are detected by using additional parity bits in data, which function like a checksum.
 If a bit flip occurs then the parity of data returned does not match the parity stored with data.

 When a single bit error occurs data can be corrected based on the parity.
 The corrected data is returned as part of the read and bad data is discarded.
-Corrected data is automatically written back to memory to prevent a single bit error propigating to a double bit error so no user action is needed.
+Corrected data is automatically written back to memory to prevent a single bit error propagating to a double bit error so no user action is needed.

 When a double bit error occurs data cannot be corrected.
 The bad data will be returned with the read.